Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: The general additive valuations

-We can see that there exists an MNW allocation in the same way as Section~\ref{sec:phi}.
-Here, the existence of an MNW allocation for divisible goods is guaranteed by~\cite{Segal-Halevi2019}. \begin{corollary} When all agents have additive valuations, there always exists an EF1M and PO allocation for mixed goods. \end{corollary}
+We can see that there always exists an MNW allocation of mixed goods in a similar way to the proof of Lemma~\ref{lem:exist Phi-fair}.
+This together with Theorem~\ref{thm:EF1M} implies the following. \begin{corollary} When all agents have additive valuations, there always exists an EF1M and PO allocation for mixed goods. \end{corollary}